searchisko/searchisko/documentation/rest-api/management/contributor.md

 	    "jbossorg_username" : "jdoe",
 	    "github_username" : "john.doe",
 	    "jbossorg_blog": ["jbosstools.John Doe", "aerogear.John Doe"]
+	  },
+	  "roles" : [ "admin" ]
 	}
-	}

 This information is not considered as public!
-If you have to have some some public contributor informations (aka contributor profile), then simply create necessary Content type and fill it with public contributor data.
+If you have to have some public contributor information (aka contributor profile), then simply create necessary Content type and fill it with public contributor data.
 Searchisko has some support for this, see issue #24 and [`contributor_profile`](../content/contributor_profile.md) content type.